RETURN TO THE PLANET OF THE APES

 The astronauts meet Brent and Nova. |

-The series was praised for its intelligent writing, said to accurately capture
+was praised for its intelligent scripts; which were said to accurately capture

-the tone of the film series, as well as its highly detailed background artwork.
+the tone of the film series.
+The highly detailed background artwork also received

-underwhelmed with the series; in particular the constant reusing of footage and
+left viewers underwhelmed with the series; in particular, the constant reusing

-the stiff animation techniques on characters.
-The often-wooden performance of
+of footage and the stiff animation techniques on characters.
+The often-wooden performance

-the voice actors also worked against the series.
-Poor ratings led the series to
+of the voice actors also worked against the series.
+Poor ratings led the series

 season of three episodes to wrap up any lingering plot points, but ultimately